schmelczer/sdf-2d/documentation-readme.md

 ## Usage (2nd option)

-If you're planning on creating animated content, use the [runAnimation function](globals.html#run-animation) function to spare yourself from writing boilerplate code.
+If you're planning on creating animated content, use the [runAnimation function](globals.html#runanimation) to spare yourself from writing boilerplate code.
-Further documentation on its usage is available in its [documentation](globals.html#run-animation).
+Further documentation on its usage is available in its [documentation](globals.html#runanimation).

 ## Extending drawables